Have a Question? look here

 We do have a number of customers that spray our varnish.
 Generally, I believe they use a medium nozzle from around 6-8 inches.
 The varnish can be diluted with 20% cold water to slow it down.
 Shouldn’t need to be filtered, but probably a good idea if the container has been opened earlier.

-Yes, you could dilute the varnish etc. I often dilute the first brush coat to create a thinner base coat.
+Yes the varnish can be applied with a small foam roller or a good quality brush.
+You could dilute the varnish etc. I often dilute the first brush coat to create a thinner base coat (by watering down by 20%).
 Then when applying the first full coat it’s easier to spread, dries a little slower and goes further.

 Yes, the polish can be used directly onto raw wood or as a maintenance product for finished items.
 We prefer to add a depth of background colour to the wood first with one of our wood dyes.